RGuisgo/R-Scripting-Data-Analytics-China-Housing-Project/README.md

-# R-Scripting-Data-Analytics-China-Housing-Project

-**Analysis of Housing Price in Beijing - China**

-Data Type: Cross-sectional data
-Data Source: Kaggle
+# China Housing Market – Exploratory Data Analysis & Price Drivers (R)

+## 📌 Overview
+This project analyzes housing prices in Beijing, China, using cross-sectional data to understand the impact of house characteristics, structure, and location on pricing.

+- **Data Source:** Kaggle
-Time line: 2018
+- **Year:** 2018
-Sample Size: 221
+- **Sample Size:** 221
-Main Variables: Total price (1000 ￥), Price (￥/ 𝑚^2), Square, Number of rooms, Building type, Construction time, Renovation condition, Building structure and District
+- **Main Variables:** Total price (1000 ¥), Price per square meter (¥/m²), Area (㎡), Number of rooms, Building type, Construction year, Renovation condition, Building structure, District

-**Objective**
-Model the relationship of housing type, structure and locality with prices in Beijing Model other variables that are in relation with the pricing of houses in Beijing

-**Method**
-Dataset cleaning,
-Imputation of missing values,
-Detection and elimination of outliers ,
-Statistical summary,
-Descriptive analysis,
+## 🥅 Objective
+- Examine how housing type, structure, and location affect house prices in Beijing.
+- Explore relationships between other house features and pricing patterns.

+## 🛠️ Methods
+- Data cleaning and missing value imputation
+- Outlier detection and removal
+- Statistical summary and descriptive analysis
-ANOVA, correlation and rational hypotheses
+- ANOVA, correlation analysis, and hypothesis testing

-**Conclusion**

-Locality of the house contributes much to the house pricing.
-Most high-priced houses are located in Dongcheng District, while the low-priced houses are located in Shijingshan District, Haidian and Changping District.
-The middle-priced houses are located in Mentougou District and Shijingshan District.
-Additionally, it is determined that the interior of the house has also play a role in house pricing.
-The number of living rooms has positive correlation with the house.
-However, it is strange that the area of the house has no direct relation with the price.
-But after stratifying the total price variable it is found that there is some positive correlation between are and price of the house.
-Moreover, it is found that there is no relation between the type of the building and the price of the house.
-Three different types of buildings were analyzed i.e. Tower Building, Plate building and a combination of both tower and plate building.
-However, there was no apparent relation between the price and building type.
-In nutshell, the location of the house has highest effect on the prices of houses in Beijing
+## 🔍 Key Findings
+- **Location is the strongest factor** affecting housing prices:
+  - High-priced houses are concentrated in **Dongcheng District**.
+  - Low-priced houses are found in **Shijingshan, Haidian, and Changping Districts**.
+  - Mid-priced houses are located mainly in **Mentougou and Shijingshan Districts**.
+- **Interior features influence prices:**
+  - Number of living rooms shows a positive correlation with price.
+  - Surprisingly, total area does not correlate strongly with price overall, but stratifying the data reveals some positive correlation within price tiers.
+- **Building type has minimal impact:**
+  - No significant price differences between Tower, Plate, or mixed building types.

+**Conclusion:**
+Location dominates the housing market pricing in Beijing, followed by interior features such as the number of rooms.
+Building type appears less relevant.

+## 🛠️ Tools
+- **Language:** R
+- **Packages:** tidyverse, ggplot2, dplyr

+## ▶️ How to Run
+1. Open the `analysis.R` script in RStudio.
+2. Run all sections sequentially to reproduce data cleaning, analysis, and visualizations.
+3. Output plots are saved in the `/plots` folder.